amanda-reed/wicked-problems/complicated-plot.md

 ![](path_between_homes.png)

-I first created a 100 x 100 plot, where the x-axis represents distance east and the y-axis represents that of north.
+I first created a 100 x 100 plot, where the x-axis represented distance east and the y-axis represented that of north.
 Using the sample() function, 10 dwellings were randomly selected.
 These points were stored in a data frame and labeled.
 Randomly placed trees were also plotted.
 Using a spline, I connected 3 of the 10 dwellings to show a path between the points.

 ### Challenge Question
 ![](Path_Between_HomesChallenge.png)